KanoYugoro/hubot-rss-poller/README.md

     "request": { // An object that contains the request parameters.
 Example not all inclusive "uri": "URI to the RSS feed goes here", "headers": {
 		"Method": "GET"
 	}
     },
-    "room": "room to message out to when an update is found", "pingInterval": "100", // How many seconds to wait before polling for update "alertPrefix": "A prefix to the output message goes here.", "alertSuffix": "a suffix to an output message goes here.", "initialDelay": "3" // initial wait (in seconds) check to allow hubot to connect" }]
+    "room": "room to message out to when an update is found", "pingInterval": "100", // How many seconds to wait before polling for update "alertPrefix": "A prefix to the output message goes here.", "alertSuffix": "a suffix to an output message goes here.", "initialDelay": "3" // initial wait (in seconds) check to allow hubot to connect }]
 }
 ```